 Due to the on-going pandemic, our normal operations and services may look a bit different than they have in the past.
-Please know that we remain open and committed to serving our residential population and that this requires both residents and Housing staff to approach our services through means that support physical distancing measures.
+Please know that we remain open and committed to serving our residential.
+Services may change for the health and safety of our community.
 This may include temporary closures or restrictions of common spaces, restricted hours for certain offices, face covering requirements while in our residential communities, restricted mail/package acceptance, limited service desk hours, etc. Please refer to our Housing website for the most up-to-date information on our services.